r-call/git-style-guide/README.md

 group1/baz
 ```

-The groups can be named whatever you like to match your workflow.
+## Short well-defined tokens

 Use short nouns.
-Read on for more clarity.

-## Short well-defined tokens

 Choose short tokens so they do not add too much noise to every one of your branch names.

-*Here are some examples:*
+**Examples:**

 |Prefix   | Use Case                                              |
 |:-------:|-------------------------------------------------------|